doctorwidget/volta/doc/heroku.rst

    # Created {PROJECT}/target/uberjar/volta.standalone.jar

 And now sure enough, there is a ``volta.standalone.jar`` inside the ``target/`` directory.
-We can even try running it via the exact same command found inside the ``Procfile``.
+We can even try running it via a command which is (almost) the same as the one in our ``Procfile``.

 .. code-block:: bash

    $  java -cp target/uberjar/volta.standalone.jar clojure.main -m volta.web

-(Note that this is not the exact same path required by the ``Procfile``... be alert for possible issues with this).
+(Note that this is not the *exact* same path required in the ``Procfile``, because of the extra ``/uberjar/`` in the path.
+I can only assume that Heroku does something automagical about this... be alert for possible issues here!).

-That command works fine now, and it gives us a server is up and running *locally*, using the exact same container strategy that will be used on Heroku.
+Locally, the above command works just fine, giving us a server that is up and running *locally*, using the exact same jar-based AOT-compiled deployment strategy that will be used on Heroku. *Ta daaaa!*.
+You can point a browser at ``localhost:5000`` (remember that port 5000 is our chosen default for the ``jar`` main method) and see the same home page that we get when we run via ``lein ring server``.
-*Ta daaaa!*.